-5.1 What public disclosure must the Alternative Investment Fund or its manager make?
+5.1 What disclosure must the Alternative Investment Fund or its manager make to prospective investors, investors, regulators or other parties?

 Besides the reporting obligations referred to in question 5.3 below, the elements which are made available to the public on the CMVM's website and the identity of the persons/companies holding qualifying shareholdings (10% or more) in the fund manager shall also be publicly disclosed.